PROJECTS ABOUT ME CONTACT

 Sack und Asche – Inner Landscapes of Fragility and Change

-It does not return a fixed image but exposes the instability of the self.
+The mirror might not return a fixed image – it exposes the instability of the self.

 For me, it is less a surface of reflection than a threshold – between clarity and distortion, between presence and absence.